Student and Family Handbook

 Accident & Property Insurance

-The District does not provide accident insurance for injuries that happen to students at school or during school activities, nor does the district provide insurance protection for student property that is lost, stolen, or damaged at school or activities.
+The District does not provide accident insurance for injuries that happen to students at school or during school activities, nor does the District provide insurance protection for student property that is lost, stolen, or damaged at school or during activities.
 Families that wish to have accident or property protection are encouraged to contact an insurance company.

 Wellness